 Berkeley DB environment.
 Berkeley checks for the presence of

-a file named DB_CONFIG
+a file named DB_CONFIG in each

 environment directory, and parses the options found in that